EDUCBA

 Introduction to SDLC Methodologies

-SDLC Methodologies are a standard procedure or a method followed by the software industry to describe the way to defining, building, implementing, develop an application and it follows the software development life cycle(SDLC) process.
+SDLC Methodologies is a standard procedure or a method followed by the software industry to describe how to define, build, implement, and develop an application, and it follows the software development life cycle(SDLC) process.
 It is also known as a blueprint for designing software.
-Depending on the project, we choose an appropriate methodology to develop it and it upgrades the quality of software and the Software development process.
-The software methodology is a part of software engineering, to develop a software application.
-It provides guidelines to develop an application.
+Depending on the project, we choose an appropriate methodology to develop it, and it upgrades the quality of the software and the Software development process.
+Software methodology is a part of software engineering to develop a software application.
+It provides guidelines for developing an application.

 Popular SDLC Methodologies